HEALTH CARE REFORM TOOLS

 —View the HHS model notice for employers who do not offer coverage (pdf)

-Under federal health care reform, states are required to either create a state “health insurance exchange” or use one supported by the federal Department of Health and Human Services.
+Under the ACA, states are required to either create a state “health insurance exchange” or use one supported by the federal Department of Health and Human Services.
 Minnesota has chosen to create its own exchange, and legislation was signed by Gov. Dayton on March 20, 2013, creating “MNsure,” the new Minnesota Insurance Marketplace.

 Read more about MNsure (pdf)

-One of the biggest issues facing cities is determining if they are a large or small employer for purposes of health care reform and how seasonal employees affect that determination.
-This new document created by Gallagher Benefit Services explains how to account for full-time, part-time and seasonal employees.
+One of the biggest issues facing cities is determining if they are a large or small employer for purposes of the ACA, and how seasonal employees affect that determination.
+This new document created by Gallagher Benefit Services explains how to account for full-time, part-time, and seasonal employees.

 View the document (pdf)